 Step aside Starbucks, because this authentic Thai iced coffee is just as good (or better), plus it's easy to make and costs just pennies a cup.
 If that's not enough, making it yourself means you get to choose your favorite blend or brand of coffee bean.
 This drink is sold on all the streets and beaches in Thailand, and it's perfect to quench your thirst on a hot day when served simply over ice.

-- 4 to 6 tablespoons sweetened condensed milk (to taste)
+- 4 to 6 tablespoons sweetened condensed milk

 - Ice cubes

 - Add sweetened condensed milk to taste and stir well until dissolved.
-Add a few ice cubes and refrigerate 1 or more hours.
+Add a few ice cubes and refrigerate for 1 or more hours.

 - This iced coffee is excellent as is, or serve with a shot of Cointreau, Bailey's Irish cream, Kahlua, or your favorite liqueur.